pmusau17/Platooning-F1Tenth/README.md

 `chmod +x setup_cuda_ros_opencv_conda.sh`
 `./setup_cuda_ros_opencv_conda.sh`

 The computer vision packages assume your system is GPU enabled.
+If your system is not gpu enabled, change the requirements in [setup.sh](setup.sh) to requirements-cpu.txt.

 ### Install the Repo